-If you are a mom in Houston, the fourth largest city in the United States, you are bound to find fun activities to do with your kids of all ages anywhere in town.
-Whether you're a new or veteran mom, you know time flies by - kids grow up way too fast.
-At Mommy Poppins Houston, we want to make sure you don’t miss out on the most awesome, family-friendly activities around town.
+If you're a parent in Houston, you are bound to find fun activities to do with your kids of all ages anywhere in town.
+Whether you're a new or veteran parent, you know time flies by - kids grow up way too fast.
+We want to make sure you don’t miss out on the most awesome, family-friendly activities around town.
 With warm weather basically all year around, Houston is the ideal place to enjoy wonderful parks and playgrounds, incredible museums, and fun play spaces.
-Here is the ultimate list (in no particular order) of 100 things to do with your kiddos before they grow up.
+Whether you're a local or a visitor to Htown, we hope you can use this list to make some great new memories with your kids.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox, and check our event calendar for kid-friendly things to do every day.